 Old Sheldon Church Ruins

-Located approximately 17 miles north of Beaufort, South Carolina, this historic site features Greek Revival architecture and its fragile remains almost look like a painting.
-Come learn about the eventful history of Sheldon Church, formerly known as the Prince William Parish Church, which is one of the first churches built in temple form in the United States.
+Located approximately 17 miles north of Beaufort, South Carolina, this historic site features Greek Revival architecture.
+Its fragile remains almost look like a painting.
+Come learn about the eventful history of Sheldon Church, formerly known as the Prince William Parish Church.
+It is one of the first churches built in temple form in the United States.

 Bluffton Church of the Cross